 This super decadent and moist paleo double chocolate zucchini bread is the perfect breakfast, dessert or on-the-go snack for you.
 It’s super rich and luscious but is secretly healthy.
 Gluten free, refined sugar free and completely paleo.
 Your whole family will love it!

-A double chocolate zucchini bread for the whole family!
+Why is this double chocolate zucchini bread the best?

 Wait, what?
 HOLY ZUCCHINI!
 This stuff is phenomenal.

 If you are looking to incorporate some green vegetables into your dessert and breakfast, look no further.

 Seriously, why didn’t I think to mix vegetables with chocolate earlier on?
 This chocolate zucchini bread is the perfect go-to breakfast treat.